jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 > **Exercise:** Use the hostnamectl command to change your systems hostname to itmo-556 (or your class name).
 Now close your shell and reopen it--what do you see?

-The ```timedatectl``` is used for setting timezone and to activate ntp (network time protocol) synchronization.
-This part of systemd superceeds previous commands that ran to handle the clock. [timedatectl](https://www.freedesktop.org/software/systemd/man/timedatectl "timedatectl").
+The ```timedatectl``` is used for setting time zone and to activate ntp, [network time protocol](http://tldp.org/LDP/sag/html/ntp.html "Network Time Protocol"), synchronization.
+This part of systemd supersedes previous commands that ran to handle the clock. [timedatectl](https://www.freedesktop.org/software/systemd/man/timedatectl "timedatectl").

-> **Exercise:** Using the man command for timedatectl can you enable ntp synchronization?
-Can you change the timezone to ETC?
+> **Exercise:** Using the man command for `timedatectl` can you enable `ntp` synchronization?
+Can you change the timezone to UTC?

 #### systemd-analyze